-The measurement trend math function shows measurement values for a waveform (based on measurement threshold settings) as the waveform progresses across the screen.
+The measurement trend math function (available with the DSOX3ADVMATH advanced math measurements license) shows measurement values for a waveform (based on measurement threshold settings) as the waveform progresses across the screen.
 For every cycle, a measurement is made, and the value is displayed on the screen for the cycle.

-Figure 18 Example of Measurement Trend
+Figure 17 Example of Measurement Trend

-Press the Measurement softkey to select the previously added measurement whose trend you want to look at.
+Use the Type: softkey to select the measurement whose trend you want to look at.
 You can display trend values for these measurements:

 - Average

 - RMS AC

 - Ratio

 - Period

 - Frequency

 - +Width

-- - Width
+- -Width

 - Duty Cycle

 - Rise Time

 - Fall Time

 Use the Thresholds softkey to access the Measurement Threshold Menu.
-See "Measurement Thresholds" on page 268.
+See "Measurement Thresholds" on page 231.